rsriram2/Step_Count/README.md

 After launching the app:

-1. Navigate to **Filters** sidebar to select demographic subsets.
+1. Use the **Filters** sidebar to select demographic subsets.
 2. View **Distribution** and **KDE** plots updating in real time.
-3. Switch to **Methods** tab for detailed documentation and embedded research paper.
+3. Switch to the **Methods** tab for detailed documentation and embedded research paper.
-4. Visit **About Us** for team member profiles and contact links.
+4. Visit the **About Us** tab for team member profiles and contact links.

 ---

 ## Methods

 All methodological details—data description, preprocessing steps, statistical analyses, and validation—are accessible under the **Methods** tab within the app.
-The embedded paper includes figures, tables, and citations.
+The embedded paper includes figures and tables for deeper insight.

 ---